MarcosIkino/Bikes-Rental-Prediction/README.md

-Bikes-rentals-prediction
+Bikes-rentals-prediction.
 Analyzing the differences among the casual and registered cyclists in a bike rental sharing system, and construct a model for bikes rental prediction.